Proverbs 18

 The wise continually pursue understanding through attentive listening and disciplined learning.

-15 The heart of the discerning gets knowledge.
-The ear of the wise seeks knowledge.
+15 The heart of the discerning acquires knowledge, and the ear of the wise seeks it out.

 A gift can open the way and bring a person before the great.
 In legal disputes, the first to present a case seems right until another comes forward and questions him.
 Casting the lot can settle disputes between powerful opponents.
 An offended brother is harder to win than a fortified city, and disputes are like barred gates of a citadel.
 From the fruit of the mouth a person's stomach is filled, and the harvest of the lips brings satisfaction.
 The tongue has the power of life and death, and those who love it will eat its fruit.